Our Partners

 Partnering with the GEF

 Since 2011, the ICCF Group has filled a niche for the Global Environment Facility (GEF), achieving policy results by building political will and providing on-the-ground solutions through its legislative caucus model.
+The ICCF Group has successfully served as a tool for GEF to achieve policy successes over the past decade and is advancing to support efforts toward policy coherence on a larger scale.

 In PictureCarlos Manuel Rodriguez, CEO and Chairperson of the Global Environment Facility (GEF), addresses participants of the ICCF Group's policymaker conference in Costa Rica (February 17-21, 2022).

-The Sudano-Sahelian Initiative
+The Miombo Initiative